 In New York, there are legal protections in place for people in the event that they are attacked by a domesticated animal.
 Anyone who owns an animal that attacks and injures another person could be held liable for the resulting injuries.
 If the pet owner was aware that the animal posed a danger but failed to take proper steps to keep it contained or to warn others, they also could face legal repercussions.

 In New York, residents frequently suffer health problems after being exposed to lead.
 Renters of all ages are particularly prone to lead poisoning since many buildings in New York still contain lead paint or lead water pipes.
 If you or a family member developed health problems after being exposed to lead, reach out to us today for professional advice and assistance from our attorneys.

 Every day, escalators are used throughout the world without causing any problems.
 Even though they are generally safe, escalator accidents can still occur.
 When escalators fail, it can result in major injuries.
 Since escalators have so many moving parts, the risk of accidents is quite high.
 If you were involved in an accident involving an escalator, get legal help today from Cellino Law firm.

 Accidents Involving Elevators

 New York has a lot of multistory buildings, many of which have elevators.
 Exercising caution is important anytime you get onto an elevator.
 Elevators require regular maintenance and service visits to ensure that they are operating the way that they should be and that there aren’t any problems that need to be addressed.
-If you were injured as a result of a malfunctioning elevator, reach out to our attorneys right away to discuss your case.
+If you were injured as a result of a malfunctioning elevator, reach out to our premises liability attorneys in Manhattan, NY right away to discuss your case.